facebook/Haxl/readme.md

  * [The N+1 Selects Problem](example/sql/readme.md) explains how Haxl
-   can address a common performance problem with SQL queries by automatically batching multiple queries into a single query, completely invisibly to the programmer.
+   can address a common performance problem with SQL queries by automatically batching multiple queries into a single query, completely invisible to the programmer.

  * [Haxl Documentation](http://hackage.haskell.org/package/haxl) on
    Hackage.